Duration & Fees

 Transport on tour

-The overland vehicles are custom bult converted Mercedes Benz or MAN trucks that have seating space for all passengers and a storage area for luggage and all trip equipment.
+The overland vehicles are custom built converted trucks that have seating space for all passengers and a storage area for luggage and all trip equipment.
 The trucks seat between 27 - 30 passengers on the camping trips.
 Most seats are forward facing, although some models have a combination of forward, backward and some inward facing seats with tables.
 Vehicles have sliding glass windows and the seating area is raised giving great game viewing and photographic opportunities.
 Seats are cushioned and there is storage space for personal items such as cameras, snacks and day packs in the seating area.

 Participation on tour